ammardab3an/FileOrganizingTool/README.md

 # FilesOrganizingTool
-a tool you can use to organize your torrent episodes files
+A tool you can use to organize your torrent episodes files

 when you download your favorate show episodes from the torrent (for example game of thrones) after a while you will have soo many files like i do